What is Green Computing?

 - Find a computer recycling location

-- Use email instead of faxes
+- Use email instead of faxing where possible

 - If you are in the market for a new computer at home, consider buying an Energy Star compliant computer or an EPEAT gold rated computer.

-Follow these instructions to enable Power management on your computer.
+Enable Power management on your computer.

 Every day energy is wasted by computers and monitors that are left on when not in use.
 By simply putting the hard drive and monitor to sleep after a short period of inactivity, huge energy savings can be realized.
 The computer should wake up with a quick click of the mouse or by pressing a key on the keyboard.
 In some cases, you will need to press the power button briefly to wake the computer up.
 Also, be sure to shut down your computer before leaving for the day and over weekends.

 Myth: Computers have a shorter life when you turn them on and off frequently.